ncatlab/nlab-content/pages/3/7/9/0/973/content.md

   \end{tikzpicture}
 \end{centre}

-The set of diagrams can be taken to have six elements, the first consisting of
+The set of diagrams can be taken to have six elements, the first consisting of:

 \begin{centre}
   \begin{tikzpicture}